 The photos in the previous three posts are scans of 35mm Kodacolor prints, taken with this camera.
 Made by Kuribayashi Camera Industry Inc, in (where else?)
 Japan, the Petri 2.8 Color Corrected Super has a style reminiscent of a Leica, the preeminent 35mm camera of its day, which also had rangefinder assisted focusing.

 The Petri 2.8 was my father's first 35mm camera, bought new in Japan when he was stationed with the army in South Korea during the mid 1950s.
-It was also my first 35mm camera; after he passed away in the early '70s, I found the Petri among my dad's effects and sort of "self inherited" it, the only memento of his that I kept.
+It was also my first 35mm camera; after his untimely death, I found the Petri among my dad's effects and sort of "self inherited" it, the only memento of his that I kept.

-Compact enough to fit easily in the outside pocket of a sport coat or field jacket, the Petri was always readily at hand to grab a quick shot, and its whisper quiet leaf shutter was a lot less likely to freeze a party cold dead, than a loud clanking SLR.
-This camera didn't have a built in light meter, and I eventually bought a small Sekonic handheld, but by that time I'd gotten good at guesstimating exposure with the Sunny 16 Rule, and the meter was rarely used.
+Compact enough to fit easily in the outside pocket of a sport coat or field jacket, the Petri was always readily at hand to grab a quick shot, and its whisper quiet leaf shutter was a lot less likely than a loud clanking SLR to suddenly freeze a rocking party cold dead.
+This camera didn't have a built in light meter, and I eventually bought a small Sekonic handheld, but I'd already gotten good at guesstimating exposure with the Sunny 16 Rule, and the meter was rarely used.

 I ran a lot of rolls through it back in the film days, and what's interesting is- the Petri took very sharp and clear black and white photos (usually Kodak Plus X or Tri X, and sometimes Agfa), but with Kodacolor the prints were not quite exactly focused looking.
-Rather than being perfectly detailed, the Petri's color images were pleasing in a diffused, dream-like kind of way, like how memories seem to be.
+Rather than being perfectly detailed, the Petri's color images were pleasing in a diffused, dream-like kind of way.
+Sort of how memories seem to be.

 * * *